 Within our creative business, we’re at our best when our workspace allows us to flourish.
 We needed spaces to work together as teams, space to think collectively or separately, space to work with clients in the open or behind closed doors and space to work independently.
 We also needed a ‘heart’ within our space, a social centre where we can lunch together, breakfast together, celebrate birthdays together and imagine the future together.
 And, most importantly, we needed a workspace we looked forward to being in every day.

 Earlier this year, we embarked upon revitalising, resetting and reducing our workspace at The Team.
 Our collective endeavour was to create a progressive environment designed to encourage creativity, increase productivity and improve our enjoyment at work.
 The cultural impact of such a shift has thus far been very positive.
 Colleagues have intuitively adapted to the new space with ease.
 Whilst desks are still in existence, there are far fewer, they’re smaller and on the whole a shared workstation.

 View our new workspace and an interview with Cliff Ettridge, Employee Engagement Director at The Team, and myself discussing the new space and the reasoning behind our new ways of working.

-At The Team we specialise in workplace branding.
-Whether you are redesigning your current workspace or moving into a new office, we brand your space to engage employees and encourage new ways of working by making the brand work in your space: through communications, actions, leadership and environmental design.
+At The Team, we specialise in workplace brand experiences.
+Whether you are redesigning your current workspace or moving into a new office, we look at how you can engage employees and encourage new ways of working by making the brand work in your space: through communications, actions, leadership and environmental design.